Quantcast

 - Dale Carnegie

-Consider lottery winners.
-Most of them lose their money right away, and many of them end up in debt.
+Consider lottery winners, also.
+Most of them lose their money right away, and many of them end up in debt (Skiba et al.).
 Why?
-Because they only had 1 item that tied their form of success (wealth) to them, and they had many things that repelled it.
+It’s because they only had 1 item that tied their form of success (wealth) to them, and they had many things that repelled it.
 The one thing that they did have to attract the wealth to them was a winning lottery ticket, and once it was used, they didn’t even have that anymore.
 What they did have was a gambling problem (Obviously, they were playing the lottery after all.), and I think you can see where this is going.
-Most of the people who have properly earned their money have almost certainly spent much more time accumulating - and collecting - good Whats for both attracting and keeping the wealth next to them.
+Most of the people who have properly earned their money have almost certainly spent much more time

 This is not to give you an excuse for morality.
 If you don’t actually intend to give your Whats away, no matter how much time passes, you’re just being greedy and should be honest about it.

-The third bit of info I’ll give you is that, since you can give all sorts of Whats, the successful Whats you pass on to your children when you’re old and gray (like money), can be a great short-term gift, but if you wish for them to be able to keep it, nurture it, and help it grow to an even higher success, then you should be giving them all the other Whats you’ve kept as well, like wisdom, and intellect, because if you don’t, that success won’t be staying with them for long.
+The third bit of info I’ll give you is that, since you can give all sorts of Whats, the successful Whats you pass on to your children when you’re old and gray (like money), can be a great short-term gift, but if you wish for them to be able to keep it, nurture it, and help it grow to an even higher success, then you should be giving them all the other Whats you’ve kept as well, like wisdom, and intellect, because if you don’t, that success won’t be staying with them for very long.

 Because it simply has no reason to.